keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 #### Clearing _All_ Options

 You can also clear _all_ options specified up to a certain point in time with the _clear options_ option (`-c`).

-This is especially useful if you have specified options in the `REXE_OPTIONS` environment variable, and want to ignore them.
+This is especially useful if you have specified options in the `REXE_OPTIONS` environment variable, and want to ignore all of them.

 #### Verbose Mode